cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 If the installation shows a menu to select the language for the installation, the autoinstallation has failed.
 Before trying again review the logs.

 While the language selection option is still up, press CTRL+ALT+F2.
 This switches to a second virtual termina and a command prompt should come up.
 Review the error log for the cloud-init autoinstallation with the following command: `less /var/log/cloud-init.log`.
 Look through the file for references to the `meta-data` file downloaded from the URL above.
 That file is downloaded first.
 If it is not there, the problem is with contacting the server holding the files (GitHub).
 If it is there, check just after it to verify that the `user-data` file was downloaded successfully.
 If they are both downloaded, that indicates the problem is with the `user-data` file.
-It would be unusual for `meta-data` to have downloaded successfull and `user-data` to have failed.
+It would be unusual for `meta-data` to have downloaded successfully and `user-data` to have failed.

 It may be necessary to review the syslog as well: `less /var/log/syslog`.
 The kernel command line parameters can be found in this file.
 Check to see that the autoinstall line shown above is complete and accurate in this file.

 These logs can be placed on another computer using `ssh/scp` if there is a computer configured to accept `ssh` connections.

+### Set IP Address Manually

+If an IP address has not been configured before the install script attempts to download the configuration file, the download will fail (a known bug in cloud-init exacerbated by the slow allocation of IP addresses by the CWRU network).
+It is possible to manually specify the IP address and other information at the kernel command line.
+It goes between the `---` and the `autoinstall ds=no...`.

+> ```ip=<ip_address>::<gateway>:<netmask>:<hostname>:<network_interface>:none:<dns>[:dns2]```

+For the `Atlas#` computers in the Glennan 210 Laboratory which have static IP addresses assigned, retrieve these values from the computer before attempting the installation.
+Either boot the computer like normal or boot into the live Ubuntu trial on the USB drive, then go to the Network Settings and write down IP addresses for the computer, gateway, netmask (generally 255.255.255.0), and at least one DNS server.
+For the `Atlas#` computers, the network interface is `eno1`.

-### Intallations Types
+## Installations Types

 There are three types of installations provided by this repository in this branch which is directed at Ubuntu Server 20.04 Focal Fossa and ROS Noetic Ninjemys.
 The naming is based on naming on the ROS installation packages.
 All three, however, include the installation of GIT.
 All installations all prevent root from being able to remotely login and have `sshd` activated.